awslabs/Agent-EvalKit/templates/commands/report.md

 Always check for these indicators of simulated results:
 - Identical metrics across different test cases
 - Perfect success rates (100%) with large test sets
-- Execution times of exactly 0 or unrealistic values
 - Keywords like "simulated", "mocked", "fake" in results
-- Lack of natural variation in performance metrics
+- Lack of natural variation in evaluation scores

 ### Quality Standards for Recommendations